 - Quality > quantity, shorter games with more focused content on average will more likely be higher rated because I rate based on the experience overall.

-- I try to see games from multiply angles to see if something has more value than what I initially thought.
+- I try to see games from multiple angles to see if something has more value than what I initially thought.
 I usually try to find other people's perspectives.

 - I might change my mind on how good something was later down the line if I think it was better or worse than what I scored it for.